 Ukraine government agencies and corporate entities suffered coordinated cyberattacks last Friday where websites were defaced, and data-wiping malware was deployed to corrupt data and cause Windows devices to become inoperable.
-In response, the Cybersecurity and Infrastructure Security Agency (CISA) urges U.S. organisations to strengthen their cybersecurity defences against data-wiping attacks.
+In response, the Cybersecurity and Infrastructure Security Agency (CISA) urges U.S. organizations to strengthen their cybersecurity defenses against data-wiping attacks.

-More organisations are applying a DevOps thought-process and methodology to optimise software development.
+More organizations are applying a DevOps thought-process and methodology to optimize software development.
 One of the main tools used in this process is a continuous integration (CI) tool, which automates the integration of code changes from multiple developers working on the same project.

 The FBI and police from multiple European countries and Canada have taken down 15 computer servers that were used in "major international cyberattacks," law enforcement agencies said.
 Europol, the European Union's law enforcement agency, said that after seizing the servers, investigators have identified "more than 100 businesses" that were at risk of being hacked by cybercriminals, including ransomware groups.

-To emphasise the importance of mitigating the risks of malware infection and targeted attacks on network-attached storage (NAS) devices, Trend Micro analysed the technical details of two malware families that potentially included NAS devices in their existing business models, the REvil ransomware and StealthWorker botnets.
+To emphasize the importance of mitigating the risks of malware infection and targeted attacks on network-attached storage (NAS) devices, Trend Micro analyzed the technical details of two malware families that potentially included NAS devices in their existing business models, the REvil ransomware and StealthWorker botnets.